godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

    material's textures would need.
 Each material using streamed textures writes the highest quality level it needs into a feedback buffer.
 2. The feedback buffer is read back periodically and processed.
-The requested level is clamped to the allowed LOD range, and — if a memory budget is set — adjusted so all streamed textures fit inside that budget.
+The requested level is clamped to the allowed LOD range.
+If a memory budget is set, the level is adjusted so all streamed textures fit inside that budget.
 3. Textures that were not requested for a while slowly decay towards lower quality, so memory is reclaimed from things that went off-screen.
 4. Whenever a texture's target level differs from the level currently in VRAM,